Parallyz/SDL_snake/README.md

 This project is written on the x64 bit system, so if you have another bit you need to  to download the SDL2-devel-2.0 and SDL2_image-devel-2.0.5 libraries to run the game and replace the files:

-SDL2.dll
+- SDL2.dll
-SDL2_image.dll
+- SDL2_image.dll
-zlib1.dll
+- zlib1.dll
-libpng16-16.dll
+- libpng16-16.dll

-to files of the corresponding bit size from folders:
+To files of the corresponding bit size from folders:
 % PATH% \ SDL2 \ lib \ x86;
 and
 % PATH% \ SDL2_image-2.0.5 \ lib \ x86;